rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 The set of modules, revisions, features, and deviations can change at runtime (if supported by the publisher implementation).
 For this purpose, the YANG library provides a simple "yang-library-change" notification that informs the subscriber that the library has changed.
 In this case, a subscription may need to be updated to take the updates into account.
 The receiver may also need to be informed of module changes in order to process updates regarding datastore

 **TODO, this section should be updated so that a subscription is restarted if the schema that it is using changes, and to incorporate ideas to fingerprint the subscription schema in the subscription-started notification.**

+# Distributed Notifications {#distributed-notifications-summary}

+This section describes the proposed approach to support distributed notifications in YANG Push v2.
+It is aligned with {{I-D.ietf-netconf-distributed-notif}} in terms of goals and lifecycle, but differs in how the `publisher-id` is conveyed.

+Distributed notifications are used when there are multiple publishers, each with a separate transport connection to the same receiver.
+Subscription lifecycle management (establishment, modification, and termination) remains per subscription as described in {{I-D.ietf-netconf-distributed-notif}}.

+Support for distributed notifications is {{RFC2119}} OPTIONAL to implement.
+If implemented, YANG data model additions are guarded by a `distributed-publishers` YANG feature.

+The key model and behavior changes are:

+- A per-subscription configuration parameter indicates whether multiple publishers are allowed, with three states:
+  - `non-distributed` (default, multiple publishers not allowed),
+  - `distributed` (multiple publishers required; otherwise the subscription is rejected),
+  - `distributed-optional` (server decides whether to use distributed publishers).
+- A `publisher-id` is added as an augmentation to the update envelope (not inside the update messages themselves).
+This differs from {{I-D.ietf-netconf-distributed-notif}} and keeps the update contents unchanged while still identifying the source publisher for each update.
+- Subscription lifecycle notifications include a leaf-list of `publisher-id` values.
+If the list of publishers changes mid-subscription, a `subscription-modified` notification is generated.
+- The per-update `complete` flag (or equivalent `update-complete` notification) is scoped per publisher, i.e., per `publisher-id`.
+- The capabilities model is extended to indicate whether the device allows distributed publishers.

+Further clarifications intended by this approach are:

+- Publisher-id allocation is decided by the server.
+Publisher-ids are global to the server (or publishing subsystem) and shared across subscriptions, i.e., they are not allocated per subscription but per publishing process.
+- Transport parameters are identical for each publisher transport session to the same receiver for a given subscription.
+- Different publishers may publish entries for the same list, but any given list entry MUST be published by exactly one publisher at any point in time.
+If the publishing responsibility for entries changes, this is reflected by an update to the publisher-id list and a `subscription-modified` notification.

+Open questions:

+(1) Do we want to add this capability into the base YANG Push v2 draft, or does it introduce too much complexity in the base draft?

+(2) Does it make sense for the configuration to be per subscription, or should this just be a global flag to indicate that subscriptions may be decomposed to multiple publisher processes?
+Alternatively, should this always be allowed, and if so does that put more burden on the collector?

+(3) Is having the update-complete notification per publisher sufficient?

 # Core YANG Push v2 YANG Data Model {#ietf-yang-push-2-yang}